Supply Lists for Ms. Lisa’s classes

 6. Bonus: small post-it notes are handy but not required

-7. Protractor (transparent), drawing compass, & small ruler (Buy a protractor.
-Don’t rent a set from a charter school as those rented ones don’t work..
-A good protractor is a transparent semi circle and has a swing arm.
-They are about 5$ and students will use it through geometry.)
+7. Protractor (transparent), drawing compass, & small ruler Buy a protractor.
+Don’t rent a set from a charter school as those rented ones don’t work.
+A good protractor is a transparent semi-circle and has a swing arm.
+They are about 5$ and students will use it through geometry.

 8. 4x6 Index cards for test notecards & pouch to store them in

-Bring Algebra Lab Gear to class and leave it at FS
+Bring Algebra Lab Gear to class and leave it at FS.

-Students should get a plastic tote to dump these into so they can put them away quickly and store them here at FS.
+Algebra Lab Gear: Produced by Didax available on their website or Rainbow Resource or Amazon for about $25.
+Get a plastic tote to dump these into so they can put them away quickly and store them here at FS.

 Writing Workshops